j-wardle/hajj_modelling_study/README.md

 The code to perform the analysis and modelling for this work is set up as an [`orderly`](https://mrc-ide.github.io/orderly/) project.

 Each step of the analysis is set up as an orderly task and corresponds to a directory within the `src` directory.
-To reproduce the analysis, run the tasks included in the script `hajj_workflow.R` in order.
+To reproduce the analysis, run the tasks included in the script `workflow.R` in order.